semrush/intergalactic/website/docs/patterns/informer/informer.md

 ## Description

 **Informer** is a pattern used to show rich tooltips within the interface.
-It's useful when there is limited space to add, for example, a [hint link](/style/typography/typography#hints-hint-links) alongside a component.
+It's useful when there is limited space to add, for example, a [ButtonLink](../../components/button/button.md#button-with-link-styles) with text alongside a component.

 ## Appearance